jimjibone/naggie.github.com/README.md

-This is my personal website.
+This is my personal website, with a nice article engine that is able to load RSS, HTML or Markdown

-It serves as a place to mess around with javascript and CSS, and to promote myself.

-The article system used is beind developed into a jquery plugin soon.